Governance

 She works at young people’s service in Lancashire.
 Pam enjoys music-especially Kirsty MacColl- caravanning, visiting new places, going to the theatre, reading and taking walks with the dog.

-Phil is he Head of Engineering at Wigan and Leigh College where he has worked for 28 years.
+Phil is the former Head of Engineering at Wigan and Leigh College where has worked for more 28 years.
 He enjoys most sports and has been a season ticket holder at Wigan Warriors for many years.
-He also enjoys playing golf and walking, and has completed many charity running events.
+He also enjoys playing gold and walking, and has completed many charity running events.

 Mark is a product of the Catholic Education system in Wigan, having attended St Aidan’s Primary school in Winstanley, St Thomas More CHS in Newtown and St John Rigby College – leaving in 1988.
 After teaching in secondary schools around the North West, Mark returned ‘home’ in 2004 to St Edmund Arrowsmith CHS, spending the last 18 years there, at first as Deputy Headteacher and for the last 8 years as Headteacher.
 Mark supports all things Wigan, especially Wigan Warriors.